SeldonAi/Unipi-Project/README.md

 The primary objective of these projects is to familiarize myself with the principles of managing an open-source project using a Version Control System (VCS), specifically Git in this context.
 By doing so, I aim to refine my skills and join the ranks of excellence achieved by those who preceded me.

 ## Inspirational Beginnings

-As the celebrated Latin poet Horace once said, "Dimidium facti qui coepit habet," which translates to, "He who has begun is half done."
-With this ethos, I embark on this open-source journey, starting somewhere, committed to continuous improvement and the pursuit of excellence.
+Embracing the wisdom of the celebrated Latin poet Horace, "Dimidium facti qui coepit habet," I venture into the open-source world, driven by eclectic interests and a curious mind.
+Starting this journey with the belief that to begin is already half the achievement, I am committed to continuous learning and the pursuit of excellence, always seeking to broaden my understanding across diverse fields.

 ## Projects Overview